Second Epistle of Peter: Authorship and date

-The internal debate focuses more on style, its ideology, and its relationship to the other works and stories.
-One of the internal arguments against the authenticity of 2 Peter has gained significant popularity since the 1980s.
-Being more precise is the argument that the scholar Bo Reicke first formulated in 1964, where 2 Peter is clearly an example of an ancient literary genre known as a 'testament', which originally arose from Moses' farewell discourse in Deuteronomy.
-Richard J. Bauckham who popularised this argument wrote that the 'testament' genre contains 2 main elements: ethical warnings to be followed after the death of the writer and revelations of the future.
-The significant fact about the 'testament' genre was not in its markers but in its nature; it is argued that a piece of 'testament' literature is meant to "be a completely transparent fiction".
+The internal debate focuses more on its style, its ideology, and its relationship to the other works and stories.
+Some of the internal arguments against the authenticity of 2 Peter have gained significant popularity since the 1980s.
+One such argument is the argument that the scholar Bo Reicke first formulated in 1964, where he argued that 2 Peter is clearly an example of an ancient literary genre known as a 'testament', which originally arose from Moses' farewell discourse in Deuteronomy.
+Richard J. Bauckham, who popularized this argument, wrote that the 'testament' genre contains two main elements: ethical warnings to be followed after the death of the writer and revelations of the future.
+The significant fact about the 'testament' genre was not in its markers but in its nature; it is argued that a piece of 'testament' literature is meant to "be a completely transparent fiction."
 This argument has its detractors, who classify it as a syllogism.
-Others characterise the writing as a 'farewell speech' because it lacks any semblance of final greetings or ties with recipients.
+Others characterize the writing as a 'farewell speech' because it lacks any semblance of final greetings or ties with recipients.

-One of the questions to be resolved is the relationship with the Pauline letters, The letter refers to the Pauline epistles and so must post-date at least some of them, regardless of authorship, thus a date before 60 is improbable.
-Further, it goes as far as to name the Pauline epistles as "scripture"—the only time a New Testament work refers to another New Testament work in this way—implying that it postdates them by some time.
-Various hypotheses have been put forward to improve or resolve this issue; the hypothesis with the most potential is that the First Epistle of Clement (96CE) by citing as Scripture several of the Pauline letters was inspired by 2 Peter because it was considered authentic (see below), thus giving that even the recipients of 1 Clement, the inhabitants of Corinth, would also be considered authentic, thus giving that the letter must have been in circulation long before that time. the earliest reference to a Pauline collection is probably found in Ignatius of Antioch 108 AD.
+One of the questions to be resolved is 2 Peter's relationship with the Pauline letters since it refers to the Pauline epistles and so must postdate at least some of them, regardless of authorship.
+Thus, a date before AD 60 is improbable.
+Further, it goes as far as to name the Pauline epistles as "scripture"—one of only two times a New Testament work refers to another New Testament work in this way—implying that it postdates them by some time.
+Various hypotheses have been put forward to improve or resolve this issue; one notable hypothesis is that the First Epistle of Clement (c.
+AD 96), by citing as Scripture several of the Pauline letters, was inspired by 2 Peter because it was considered authentic.
+This would mean that even the recipients of 1 Clement, the inhabitants of Corinth, would have also considered it authentic, which would indicate that the letter must have been in circulation long before that time.
+The earliest reference to a Pauline collection is probably found in Ignatius of Antioch around AD 108.